Benefits of Porcelain Veneers

 Porcelain Veneers Recovery And Results

 There will be very little discomfort after your porcelain veneers have been put in place.
-Dr. Velasco will discuss aftercare instructions and if any pain medication is required.
-While each patient is different, it is common to need a short adjustment period to get used to the new set of teeth.
+Dr. Velasco, a dental surgeon, will discuss aftercare instructions and if any pain medication is required.
+It is common to need a short adjustment period to get used to the new set of teeth.
 You will be able to eat and drink as usual right away.
 Although strong, porcelain veneers are not indestructible.
 As with normal teeth, do not pry open bottles, chew on ice, or partake in any activities that could chip or crack a natural tooth.

-Your new dental veneers will look beautiful in the mirror, and just as wonderful laughing and smiling in public.
+Your new dental veneers will look beautiful in the mirror, and just as wonderful when you laugh and smile in public.
 Dr. Velasco is careful to use a shade of porcelain similar to your own tooth color, ensuring your teeth look natural, healthy, and youthful.
 Continue with normal brushing and flossing, as well as regular checkups and cleanings.
-With good dental hygiene, your porcelain dental veneers can last for up to 30 years or longer.
+With good dental hygiene and proper care, your porcelain dental veneers can last for up to 30 years or longer.

 Porcelain Veneers Before & After